Winnett Boyd: Later interests

 Boyd attended the Pugwash Conferences in 1965 and 1967.
 Boyd was a founding member of the Canadian Association for the Club of Rome, which is also concerned with world affairs.

 Boyd ran for the Progressive Conservatives in the 1972 General Election in the York—Scarborough riding, but lost to the Liberal candidate, Robert Stanbury.
 He used this campaign to publicly discuss the capitalist ideologies of his friend, Louis O. Kelso.
 In 1974, Boyd co-founded BMG Publishing with Kenneth McDonald and Orville Gaines.
 BMG published eight books pertaining to Canadian politics between 1975 and 1979.

 Boyd began developing a bicycle brake in the 1970s.
 In the early 1990s he built bicycles called the BMG Suburban, equipped with the back-pedalling brake he invented.
-Boyd sells these bicycles independently.
+Boyd sold these bicycles independently.

-Boyd won numerous engineering awards, including the University of Toronto's Engineering Alumni Medal in 1948, becoming an Associate Fellow of the Canadian Aeronautical Institute in 1954, and certificate of recognition from the Corporation of Professional Engineers of Quebec in 1959.
+Boyd won numerous engineering awards, including the University of Toronto's Engineering Alumni Medal in 1948, becoming an Associate Fellow of the Canadian Aeronautical Institute in 1954, and a certificate of recognition from the Corporation of Professional Engineers of Quebec in 1959.
 In 1981, Boyd was inducted into the University of Toronto's Engineering Alumni Hall of Distinction.

 Boyd's writing has been published widely in a variety of periodicals.
 He has also had three books published: Personal Thoughts: A Series on the Canadian Prospect (1966), The National Dilemma and the Way Out with Kenneth McDonald (1975), and Rebel Engineer (1998).

 Winnett Boyd retired to Bobcaygeon.
 He died on Monday, January 30, 2017 at the Victoria Manor long term care facility in Lindsay, Ontario at age 100.